feedmeastraycat/wp-editor-widget/readme.txt

 === WP Editor Widget ===
 Contributors: feedmeastraycat
-Tags: widget, wysiwyg, editor
+Tags: widget, wysiwyg, editor, rich text
 Requires at least: 3.5.1
-Tested up to: 3.5.2
+Tested up to: 3.6
-Stable tag: 0.2.1
+Stable tag: 0.3.1
 License: MIT

-	WP Editor Widget adds a WYSIWYG widget using the wp_editor().
+	WP Editor Widget adds a rich text widget where the content is edited using the standard WordPress visual editor.

 == Description ==

+This plugin adds a rich text widget where the content is edited using the standard WordPress visual editor which most users already are familiar with.
-This plugin adds a WYSIWYG widget using the WP core function wp_editor() without adding a custom post type for each widget.
+It uses the WP core function wp_editor() without adding a custom post type post for each widget making the widget quicker and simpler to edit.

 == Screenshots ==